-Don't stop taking your seizure medication or change the amount you take unless you discuss this with your doctor.
+- Don't stop taking your seizure medication or change the dose without discussing it with your doctor.

-Talk with your doctor or pharmacist before you take other medications in addition to your seizure drugs.
+- Talk with your doctor or pharmacist before taking any medication in addition to your seizure drugs.

-If you are pregnant or are thinking of becoming pregnant and you have been diagnosed with epilepsy, talk to your neurologist as soon as possible.
+- If you are pregnant or thinking of becoming pregnant, talk to your neurologist as soon as possible.
 You may need to take vitamin supplements to protect your baby.

 Reviewed by health care specialists at UCSF Medical Center.